Should You Open A Merchant Account With Your Bank?

-Merchant Account VS Business Bank Account
+Merchant Accounts VS Business Bank Accounts

-A merchant account provider, whether it takes the form of a bank or a company that specializes in merchant services, sets you up with the tools to securely swipe, dip, tap, key-in, or accept credit card payments online for your business.
-As you’ll see in this post, you can get many other products and services along with your merchant account, too.
+A merchant account provider, whether it takes the form of a bank or a company that specializes in merchant services, sets you up with the tools to securely swipe, dip, tap, key in, or accept credit card payments online for your business.
+Most providers today also offer a number of ancillary products and services along with your merchant account.

 Another big difference between a merchant account and a business bank account is that your merchant account is essentially fronting you the cash whenever your customers pay with a card.
 It’s a bit complicated, but it all has to do with how the money travels behind the scenes.
-In this way, your merchant account provider takes some inherent risk with every merchant.
+In this way, your merchant account provider takes some inherent risks with every merchant.
 This is why often your credit history — and your business — will be examined before they sign you on.
 At the end of the day, your merchant account provider is the one who deposits funds in your bank account for your business.